 Better Business Bureau’s Rating

-According to the Better Business Bureau, this website has a pretty good overall standing.
+According to the Better Business Bureau, this survey site has a pretty good overall standing.
 In addition, it is also acknowledged as a regular partner to some of the most trusted non-profit based market research organizations such as Maxwell Poll and the Pew Research Center.

-If you want to learn more about the nature of work conducted at the Maxwell Poll or Pew Research Center, you can check out this site (Roper Center for Opinion Research) for more information, but essentially, it is about opinion research.
+If you want to learn more about the nature of work conducted at the Maxwell Poll or Pew Research Center as a market research organization, you can check out this site (Roper Center for Opinion Research) for more information, but essentially, it is about opinion research.

 So, by way of their association with those established and privilege organizations, I would say that I-Say by Ipsos is among the most reliable and credible companies around.